We’re just a few days away from election day, and closer than ever to potentially passing a measure that...

 click here to read more

-Urban Land Conservancy purchased Race TOD in April of 2015 with support from the City and County of Denver.
-This also marked ULC’s second acquisition using the Calvert Foundation’s Facility Fund.
-The transit oriented development (TOD) is located approximately two blocks from RTD’s proposed 48th and Brighton commuter rail station on the N Line, which is expected to open in late 2019.
+Urban Land Conservancy purchased Race TOD in April of 2015 using the Calvert Facility Fund with additional loan support from the City and County of Denver.
+The transit oriented development (TOD) is located two blocks from RTD’s 48th and Brighton commuter rail station on the N Line, expected to open in early 2020.

 In 2018, ULC announced Columbia Ventures, LLC as our development partner for the $250 million TOD, with plans to include both permanently affordable housing options and community serving commercial space.
-This aligns directly with our mission to provide affordable rental and community space for residents in the Elyria-Swansea neighborhood.
 Race TOD will also be the new home of Clinica Tepayac, a health clinic providing culturally competent care and health services to the medically underserved.

 Written on August 24, 2017 at 7:39 pm